RickZee/iceberg-performance-benchmark/benchmark/README.md

 - `tpcds_perf_test.log`: Main application log
 - Query execution details are logged to the main log file
 - Metrics collection details are included in the main log

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is part of the event-based-processing/iceberg repository.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review log files
-3. Create an issue in the repository
-4. Contact the development team